Malcolm Knowles, one of the fathers of adult learning theory, wrote the following in his landmark book The Adult Learner:

 To practice self-directed learning in a workshop, you need to do the following:

 - Focus on the learning objectives.
-Self-directed learning does not mean that you ignore learning objectives, but rather, the learning objectives provide focus for the learning—what you need to accomplish.
+Self-directed learning does not mean that you ignore learning objectives.
+Rather, the learning objectives provide focus for the learning — what you need to accomplish.
 You let the learners determine how you will get there.

 Practicing self-directed learning with adults is a critical process that ensures the learning meets learners’ specific developmental needs.
 Self-directed learning concepts can intimidate facilitators, but with a little practice, they can be fun and, more important, highly effective.